wp-plugins/book-review/readme.txt

 You can control whether or not a particular post should appear in the archives.
 There is an *Include post in archives* checkbox in the *Book Info* section of every post, which is selected by default.
 If you don't want a particular post to be listed in the archives, simply uncheck this box.
 This setting is especially useful for non-review posts such as cover reveals or book blitzes.

 = Internationalization =
+This plugin supports the following translations:

+* Italian

 If you would like to volunteer to translate this plugin into other languages, please contact me at thebookwookie@gmail.com.

 = Resources =